 Nature of award

 Awards are for three years and it is expected that around 12 fellowships will be awarded, each at a value of up to £300k.
 This investment can be used to support personal salary as well as travel and subsistence, training activities, and research consumables, but not equipment.
 In addition to this investment, it is also expected that a substantial demonstration of support for the fellow be made by the host Research Organisation (e.g. in terms of access to facilities and equipment, training, research costs etc.).
-Applications are welcome from candidates seeking flexible working arrangements (e.g. part-time); see the Fellowships handbook for further information (see in downloads below).
+Applications are welcome from candidates seeking flexible working arrangements (e.g. part-time); see the Fellowships handbook for further information (see downloads).